 Data Analytics & Reporting: Investment banking relies heavily on data-driven insights.
 Such insights are driven by communication threads, specific feedback points, and profiling intelligence.
 Additionally, from a business management perspective, ensuring revenue momentum and meeting budgetary targets at either a team, geography, or product level requires proactive review and communication.

-Third-Party Integrations: Most CRM users use many other tools in their daily work that help them perform their functions.
-To drive higher levels of user engagement on a CRM platform, it is critically important to offer a set of third-party application integrations that can be activated at the user level merely on the insertion of a username and password to the relevant applications and then benefit from their embedded functionality within the CRM.
+Third-Party Integrations: Most CRM software users use many other tools in their daily work that help them perform their functions.
+To drive higher levels of user engagement on CRM platforms, it is critically important to offer a set of third-party application integrations that can be activated at the user level merely on the insertion of a username and password to the relevant applications and then benefit from their embedded functionality within the CRM software.

 Regulatory & Internal Compliance: Investment banking is subject to strict regulatory requirements and internal controls.
 Since bankers work in a confidential sense with their clients, they work with information that, on many occasions, is deemed to be “material non-public information,” such intelligence secured during a transaction must be connected to prevent any leakage into the public domain.